-Ireland is currently working on technical interface specifications for phase 5 updates to its NCTS transit system, with go live scheduled for Q3-Q4 2024.
+Ireland has heavily worked on technical interface specifications for phase 5 updates to its NCTS transit system, with a go live that has taken place at the end of December 2024.

 Customs system changes

 MASP project planning

 The MASP project plan has evolved over time, with deadlines changed or extended and projects and priorities shifted.
 Although a lot has been implemented over the years that the plan has been in place, the next years have further systems updates in store.
 There are several imminent country systems changes we want to highlight in this whitepaper, as they will be most impactful to traders.